epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 #### Standard settings for planetary maps and HiPS in Aladin:

 Aladin is initially a sky atlas with VO capacities.
 Aladin has a special mode to handle Planetary data, which needs to be validated — go to Edit > User preferences and check the Planetary data box, then restart.
-Planetary data collections will be available from the left menu of Aladin.
+Planetary data collections will become available from the left menu of Aladin.

 Aladin uses HiPS as basemaps - they are multiresolution maps which can be zoomed in very efficiently.
 Planetary HiPS are available from the left menu, under Collection / Solar System, providing global image coverage of many bodies.